 30 I will show wonders in the sky and in the earth, blood, and fire, and pillars of smoke.

-32 And it will happen, that whoever will call on the name of the I AM will be delivered, because in mount Zion and in Jerusalem will be deliverance, as the I AM has said, and in the remaining part whom the I AM will call.
+32 Everyone who calls on the name of the I AM will be saved, because some in mount Zion and in Jerusalem will escape.
+Just like the I AM has said, "I will choose who survives."

 Peter quotes these verses in Acts 2:17-21.
-He identifies these verses as being fulfilled right then.
+He identifies these verses as being fulfilled right then in his time.
 Joel says “It shall come to pass afterward.”
 Or After the years the locust have eaten have been restored and the land is prosperous again …. while Peter says “In the Last Days…” These are the same time period.
 Peter is speaking of the last days of the nation Israel.
 Her time was almost up.
 There were only a few things left to be fulfilled before the end of their world.

 Peter tells us in Acts 2:39 that this promise of the infilling of the Holy Ghost is to all that the Lord will call to Him, not just to those living at that time.
 The rest of Joel is specifically to the nation Israel.